bcohn13/Get-out-of-jail-free/docs/final.md

 We used python and [Zillow](https://www.zillow.com/browse/homes/md/montgomery-county/) to filter for MoCo zip codes.

 ## Strategies & Solutions
+We deciced to present our solution in the form of an interactive map.
+We thought it provided for the best user experience because it provides all of the information users need to pull of a successful heist.
+We chose to represent our data using 3 easily identifable colored circles: green, yellow, and red.
+The circles represent unique zip codes in Montgomery County.
+We also used clickable pop ups to display crime count in that zip code.

 ## Technical system decision rationale

 ## Final System
 Our final system is a great resource for criminals to utilize when they are looking to pull off a heist in Montgomery County.
 It addresses our information problem by displaying an interactive map that shows differing levels of crime.
 A green icon on the map means that there is a low risk of getting caught.
 Yellow means there is a medium chance, and red indicates that there is a high risk of getting caught.
 The icon, when clicked, displays the crime count for that zip code.